slonigiraf/whitepaper/slonigiraf/ENG.md

 In summary, the algorithm is based on pedagogical principles such as mastery learning, formative assessment, and spaced repetition, which are known to be effective in promoting skill acquisition and retention.

+This algorithm can be utilized to train a wide range of skills, regardless of whether they are related to mathematics, linguistics, music, or sports such as tennis.
+For example, refer to Table 1 for an illustration of its usage:

+*Table 1.
+How tutors use the teaching algorithm.*

 <table width="100%">
     <tr>
         <th width="50%">Math skill: "Add numbers"</th>